-Not only because they are so good – but I want to get a head start on my baking exchange.
+Not only because they are so good – but I want to get a head start on my cookie exchange.

 These Chewy Chocolate Gingerbread Cookies are going to be perfect for just that.
-I love recipes that can be gifted but are also ideal for your own cookie tray.
+I love recipes that can be gifted, but are also an incredible addition to your own cookie jar.

-I like to make an assortment every year, and this one is a classic that can’t be overlooked.
+I like to make an assortment every year, and this ginger cookie is a classic that can’t be overlooked.

 When I bake these soft and chewy Chocolate Gingerbread Cookies, the entire kitchen smells of wintry spices.
 It’s gives that feeling that the holidays have arrived.